March 12-16 is Education Support Professionals Week.

 The works cited list should appear at the end of your research paper.
 It provides the information for a reader to locate and read any sources you used to prepare your paper.
 A works cited page lists every resource you consulted and possibly some that you cited, but not all have to be quoted or paraphrased in your essay.

-A new format for MLA (MLA 8) was introduced in May 2016.
-Check with your teacher to find out if they want you to use MLA 7 or MLA 8.
+MLA 8 was introduced in May 2016.
 A sample Works Cited page has been included in the MLA 8 format below, but see the Online Writing Lab for more information on MLA 8.

 Formatting your works cited list